The decay $B\to K+\nu+\bar{\nu}$ at Belle II and a massless bino in R-parity-violating supersymmetry: Introduction

+Among all these new decay modes, the decay $B^+\to K^+ + \tilde{\chi}^0_1 + \tilde{\chi}^0_1$ is relevant to the \texttt{Belle~II} measurement.
+This is an R-parity-conserving decay, proceeding via supersymmetric gauge couplings, although such a light neutralino is only allowed in the RPV-SUSY.
+However, the decays in Eq.~\eqref{eq:MtoMpn1n1} proceed via 1-loop diagrams and give too weak contributions~\cite{Dreiner:2009er}.
+Instead, we propose the decay

 with a massless neutralino.
-This decay proceeds at tree-level in RPV-SUSY.
+This decay proceeds at tree-level in the RPV-SUSY, \textit{e.g.}~as in Fig.~\ref{fig:feynman}.
 Both the neutrino and the neutralino are experimentally not observed.
-Thus, this is indistinguishable from the SM decay mode.
-If the neutralino has a small but non-vanishing mass, this could lead to distortions in the decay distribution of the reconstructed invariant mass of the neutrino pair, which could be distinguished with higher statistics.
+Thus, this is indistinguishable from the SM decay mode, for a massless neutralino.
+If the neutralino has a small but non-vanishing mass, this additional decay could lead to distortions in the decay distribution of the reconstructed invariant mass of the neutrino pair.
+This could be distinguished with higher statistics.
 We are not aware that this decay has been considered before.

 This short note is organized as follows.
-In Sect.~\ref{sec:model}, we present the RPV-SUSY model.
-In Sect.~\ref{sect:results}, we elaborate on our numerical analysis and display results.
+In Sect.~\ref{sec:model}, we discuss the signal processes in the RPV-SUSY.
+In Sect.~\ref{sect:results}, we give details of our numerical analysis and present the numerical results.
 In Sect.~\ref{sec:conslusions}, we summarize our findings and conclude.